Shohl's Solution (Modified)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Shohl's Solution while you are pregnant.
+You will need to talk about the benefits and risks of using Shohl's Solution (Modified) (sodium citrate and citric acid) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.